South Korea's new president wants to reverse its North Korea policy

 Moon has advocated dialogue with North Korean leader Kim Jong Un, in stark contrast to Park's approach of tough sanctions and aggressive rhetoric.

+"Under the right conditions, I will also go to Pyongyang.
+For peace on the Korean Peninsula, I will do everything that I can do."

+Moon also vowed to further strengthen the alliance between South Korea and the US.

-Voters were mainly focused on corruption and the economy, but North Korea loomed large over the election after weeks of rising tensions between Pyongyang and the US administration under President Donald Trump.
+While he was elected largely on concerns about corruption and the economy, North Korea loomed large after weeks of rising tensions in the region.

 Return to sunshine?